 BERT: Google’s Largest Update in Years

-What is Google’s BERT?
+What is Google’s BERT Update for SEO?

 What was the effect of the BERT algorithm update on Google search?